 Is this a bug or are there some extra settings required?

 In my own project I recognized that the output of UTF-8 characters (which I read from a postgresql-DB) works well, but sending UTF-8 characters to the application (e.g. by using a WLineEdit) and showing it immediately using a WMessageBox works on Firefox but not on IE9 or Chrome.

 Thank you for your answer!

-Updated by Wim Dumon about 10 years ago
+Updated by Wim Dumon over 10 years ago